GREEN RIDGE

 REFERENCES

-Livingston, Vaughn E., (1971) Geology and Mineral Resources of King County, Washington.
+Livingston, Vaughn E., (1971) Geology and Mineral Resources of King County, Washington, USA.
 Bulletin - Division of Mines and Geology (State of Washington) 63, Pages 200.